John A Waller

 Lately, CVAs are in the national news more than usual.
 Those entering a CVA are household names and have taken the public by surprise.
 Indeed, the reality of our economic situation in the United Kingdom has affected well-known high street brands, including LK Bennett and Monsoon.

 It is interesting that using a company voluntary arrangement has not courted controversy as previously experienced.
 It appears those creditors impacted have resigned themselves to the current situation.
-However, some creditors have challenged CVAs, and they are still ongoing, as examples with Caffe Nero and Monsoon.
+However, some creditors have challenged CVAs, and they are still ongoing, for example, Caffe Nero and Monsoon.

 CVAs must be reasonable.
 Failing which creditors may revolt and challenge the proposal.